CyrexEnterprise/backbone-i18n/README.md

 ## Features

 - Translation specific elements in Mustache templates;
-- Global access to the translations through Javacript variables;
+- Global access to the translations through Javascript variables;
-- Possibility to request the translations from an external API;
+- Request the translations from an external API;

 ## Requirements